 He called me up one day and said, “Hey, Henry we’re looking for Ray Charles.
 We’d like to record him.
 You know how to find him?”

 I said, “Last I knew of him he was in St Pete.”

 So Jerry contacted Ray Charles, Atlantic Records signed him, and the rest is history.”

-©Jake Katel and Henry Stone Music Inc. No unauthorized reproduction.
+©Jake Katel and Henry Stone Music USA Inc. No unauthorized reproduction.
 ALL RIGHTS RESERVED